-I have written the most authoritative books on the effective deployment of teaching assistants, and edited a volume of essays on the 1978 Warnock Enquiry into special education
+I have written authoritative books on inclusion, the role and impact of teaching assistants, and edited a volume of essays on the 1978 Warnock Enquiry into special education

 Maximising the Impact of Teaching Assistants in Primary Schools

 Drawing on the lessons from one of the world’s leading research and development efforts involving TAs, this is the most authoritative text yet on how to design a whole school plan to improve TAs’ deployment, practice and preparedness, and put it into action.